Theomat/ProgSynth/README.md

 ## The Team

-ProgSynth is a project initiated by [Nathanaël Fijalkow](https://nathanael-fijalkow.github.io/) and by [Théo Matricon](https://theomat.github.io/).
+DeepSynth2 is a project initiated by [Nathanaël Fijalkow](https://nathanael-fijalkow.github.io/) and by [Théo Matricon](https://theomat.github.io/).
 It is based on the [DeepSynth](https://github.com/nathanael-fijalkow/DeepSynth) project of [Nathanaël Fijalkow](https://nathanael-fijalkow.github.io/), [Guillaume Lagarde](https://guillaume-lagarde.github.io/), [Théo Matricon](https://theomat.github.io/), [Kevin Ellis](https://www.cs.cornell.edu/~ellisk/), [Pierre Ohlmann](https://www.irif.fr/~ohlmann/), Akarsh Potta

 Former:

-- (2023) [Félix Yvonnet](https://github.com/Felix-Yvonnet) did a 2 months internship to work on restarts, a future feature of ProgSynth.
+- (2023) [Félix Yvonnet](https://github.com/Felix-Yvonnet) did a 2 months internship to work on restarts, a future feature of DeepSynth2.
 - (2023) [Priscilla Tissot](https://fr.linkedin.com/in/priscilla-tissot-9493851b8) did a 7 weeks long internship working on the Carel neural network and trying to improve the performance of our prediction models.
 - (2022) [Gaëtan Margueritte](https://github.com/gaetanmargueritte) did a four-month internship.
 He created the regexp and transduction DSLs, the first tutorial and first drafts of code related to the use of user defined constants.
 - (2022) Utkarsh Rajan did a two-month internship.
 He contributed to the implementation of bucket search and worked on the tower DSL.

 ## License

-ProgSynth has a MIT license, as found in the [LICENSE](LICENSE.md) file.
+DeepSynth2 has a MIT license, as found in the [LICENSE](LICENSE.md) file.